|Author||Jeremy B. Wernow, StataCorp|

 If you want to execute certain commands automatically every time you start Stata, you can put these commands into a file named profile.do, which is a do-file that Stata executes every time that it starts.
 Once started, Stata looks for this file and executes every command in the file before you begin entering commands.
 If you are familiar with Unix, this feature is similar to the .cshrc file.

-See [GSW] C.3 Executing commands every time Stata is started or [GSM]/[GSU] C.1 Executing commands every time Stata is started for information on where to save the profile.do file so Stata can find it.
-See [GSW] B.3 Executing commands every time Stata is started for more information.
+See [GSW] B.3 Executing commands every time Stata is started or [GSM] B.1 Executing commands every time Stata is started or [GSU] B.1 Executing commands every time Stata is started for information on where to save the profile.do file so Stata can find it.

 An example profile.do file is

 Some Stata settings can be made “permanent” so that you do not have to put commands to set them in profile.do.
 For example, if you want Stata to never pause output with a --more-- in the Results window, you could type

 See help set read about the setting you wish to change to see if you can set it permanently.